Rate My Pitch

 The Nominations Process and Expectations

-All questions should be directed to the Chicago Committee’s Interim Executive Director, Jennifer Reddien, at (312) 899-8467 or [email protected].
+All questions should be directed to the Chicago Committee’s Executive Director, Jennifer Reddien, at (312) 966-8212 or firstname.lastname@example.org.